-(a) The carrying value of the obligations is net of any remaining unamortized original issue discount.

-(b) Substantially all of our domestic wholly-owned subsidiaries have guaranteed these notes.

-(c) The liens securing the 5.25% Notes are equal and ratable to the liens granted to secure the Credit Facility.

-(d) In December 2012, we entered into a five-year Credit Facility with a syndicate of financial institutions for \$1,250,000.
+- (a) The carrying value of the obligations is net of any remaining unamortized original issue discount. - (b) Substantially all of our domestic wholly-owned subsidiaries have guaranteed these notes. - (c) In May 2016, we issued \$1,000,000 aggregate principal amount of 5.375% Senior Notes due 2026, with an original issuance discount of \$11.250. - (d) The liens securing the 5.25% Notes are equal and ratable to the liens granted to secure the Credit Facility. - (e) In December 2012, we entered into a five-year Credit Facility with a syndicate of financial institutions for \$1,250,000.
 In June 2015, we entered into an amendment to increase the total borrowing capacity under the Credit Facility to \$1,750,000 and to extend the maturity to June 2020.
 Our obligations under the Credit Facility are guaranteed by certain of our material domestic subsidiaries and are secured by a lien on substantially all of our assets and the assets of its material domestic subsidiaries.
 Interest on borrowings is payable on a monthly basis and accrues at a rate based on LIBOR plus an applicable rate.
 We are also required to pay a variable fee on the average daily unused portion of the Credit Facility which is payable on a quarterly basis.
-The variable rate for the unused portion of the Credit Facility.
+The variable rate for the unused portion of the Credit Facility was 0.30% per annum as of June 30, 2016.
+As of June 30, 2016, \$1,750,000 was available for future borrowing under the Credit Facility.
 Our outstanding borrowings under the Credit Facility are classified as Long-term debt within our unaudited consolidated balance sheets due to the long-term maturity of this debt.